 Associate Professor Amanda Shantz from Trinity Business School, Trinity College Dublin along with Professor Kerstin Alfes from ESCP Europe Wirtschaftshochschule Berlin and Professor Adrian Ritz of the University of Bern, reveal the impact of support on the workplace stress-health relationship.

-By CoBS Editor Tanvi Rakesh from the paper by Alfes K, Shantz AD, Ritz A ‘A multilevel examination of the relationship between role overload and employee subjective health: The buffering effect of support climates.
+By CoBS Editor Tanvi Rakesh.
+Related research: Alfes K, Shantz AD, Ritz A ‘A multilevel examination of the relationship between role overload and employee subjective health: The buffering effect of support climates.’
 Hum Resour Manage.
 2017;1–15’.

 On the point of exploding